 The train station is located conveniently in the center.
 Thus, you can travel by regional trains, seeing as all the lines in the city itself or in the neighboring regions run at the quarter or half of each hour.
 In addition to this, the neighboring villages and cities are run regularly by S-Bahn.
 There is a well-developed bus network, so you can easily cover the city using the public transport, or you may take a taxi, the majority of which are centered at the Central Station.
-You can also catch a taxi somewhere in the streets, but keep in mind that they are very pricy compared to the local busses.
+You can also catch a taxi somewhere in the streets, but keep in mind that they are very pricey compared to the local buses.
 Or you may go for bicycles or cars, which can be rented at the central station as well.

 Where to stay and grab a bite?

-Hotels, inns, holiday cottages and apartments, as well as hostels and rooms rented out to tourists by locals, are to your disposal in Solothurn.
-It’s not difficult to find descent accommodation in this city.
+Hotels, inns, holiday cottages, and apartments, as well as hostels and rooms rented out to tourists by locals, are to your disposal in Solothurn.
+It’s not difficult to find decent accommodation in this city.
 Take a look at H4 Hotel Solothurn, a newly built hotel directly by the river and two minutes walking distance from the main station and the old city center, which is more and more frequented by visitors and that’s why should be booked in advance, or go for more original and atmospheric places like Hotel Roter Ochsen, a charming 400-year-old house in Solothurn’s Old Town that offers free Wi-Fi, modern rooms and organic and regional produce in the breakfast, or the Hotel an der Aare Swiss Quality, which is located in the former nurses’ home of the “Altes Spital” Solothurn (the old Solothurn hospital).

-Same goes for restaurants and cafes, since there’s a great many of them all over Solothurn serving various cuisines.
+Same goes for restaurants and cafes since there’s a great many of them all over Solothurn serving various cuisines.

 What you should really try here is the famous Solothurner torte (cake), which is in the cafeteria opposite the cathedral.